A Clinician’s Handbook for Childhood & Adult Immunizations in Georgia

 Contraindications

-• Severe allergic reaction (e.g., anaphylaxis) after previous dose of any influenza vaccine or to a vaccine component, including egg protein.
+• Severe allergic reaction (e.g., anaphylaxis) after previous dose of any influenza vaccine or to a vaccine component (other than egg proteins)

 • Moderate or severe acute illness with or without fever.